 Take a warm heat pack and place it against the bottom of your wrist, under the cuff of the wool gloves.
 Yes, right against the skin.

 Now use a wrist band to hold the pack in place and further insulate the heat.
 All of this should also be under your shirt and coat sleeves.

 The blood traveling to and from your hands passes through the wrist, just under the skin.
-The wristband presses the warm pack into your skin, and you will actually feel the heat travel up your arm.
+The wristband presses the warm pack against that skin, and you can actually feel the heat travel up your arm.
 Ahhhhhhhhh.
 It’s like drinking hot coffee on a cold day.
 It warms you from the inside.
 And the blood flowing to your fingers is constantly heated beyond what your body provides.
 So, so good.

 Fingerless gloves with a fold over mitten (glomitt) are a solid option too.
 I used them in the coldest weather for a few years.
 The extra material in the mitten keeps your hands warmer, even when folded over the back of your hand.
 And it’s nice to use the mitten on the way to the next spot upstream.